-Source interf.
-Name of the interface on the firewall on which the connection was set up.
 Dest. interf.
 Name of the destination interface used by the connection on the firewall.
-Sent Number of bytes sent during the connection.
+Average value of bandwidth used by the selected connection.
+Average throughput Sent Number of bytes sent during the connection.
 Received Number of bytes received during the connection.
 Duration Connection time.
 Last used Time elapsed since the last packet exchange for this connection.
-Router ID assigned by the firewall to the router used by the connection Name of the router saved in the objects database used by the connection Router name Indicates whether it is a local, global or implicit rule.
+Router ID assigned by the firewall to the router used by the connection Router name Name of the router saved in the objects database used by the connection Indicates whether it is a local, global or implicit rule.
 Rule type ID name of the rule that allowed the connection Rule This parameter indicates the status of the configuration corresponding, for example, to Status its initiation, establishment or closure.
 Name of the QoS queue used by the connection.
-Queue name Displays the number of the inspection profile called up by the rule that filtered the IPS profile connection.
+Queue name Rule name If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
+IPS profile Displays the number of the inspection profile called up by the rule that filtered the connection.
 Geolocation Displays the flag corresponding to the destination country.
+Argument Additional information for certain protocols (e.g.: HTTP).
+Operation Additional information for certain protocols (e.g.: HTTP).